nens/threedi-docs/source/i_plugin_schematisation_editor.rst

     - Directly edit all layers of your schematisation, using all native QGIS functionality for editing vector features.

-    - Quickly add features to your schematision with the "magic" editing functionality for 1D layers.
+    - Quickly add features to your schematisation with the "magic" editing functionality for 1D layers.
 For example: existing connection nodes are used when drawing a pipe between them, new connection nodes and manholes are created when a new pipe is digitized, etc.

     - Easily move nodes and all connected lines using the smartly pre-configured snapping and topological editing settings.

     - Easily move the start or end of pipes, channels, culverts, orifices, weirs, pumps.
 Connection node id's will be automatically updated for you.

-    - Get a complete overview of your schematistion: all rasters that are part of your schematisation are added to the QGIS project when the schematisation is loaded.
+    - Get a complete overview of your schematisation: all rasters that are part of your schematisation are added to the QGIS project when the schematisation is loaded.

     - Spot the tiniest local variation in elevation with the hillshade layer that is automatically added on top of your DEM.

-    - Visualise the mapping of (impervious) surfaces to connection nodes and change them by updating the geometries.
+    - Visualize the mapping of (impervious) surfaces to connection nodes and change them by updating the geometries.

     - Easily navigate through your schematisation: layers in the layer panel are neatly grouped together in collapsed groups.